 A simple fishbone is made up of only 2 attributes with causes attached to the main head representing the main problem to be solved.
 This diagram is used to solve problems where the causes can be grouped into two attributes.
 For example, while trying to analyze website traffic, one may choose to divide them into just 2 channels – organic and non-organic sources.

-The 4S fishbone diagram (example above) is a standard manufacturing and industrial problem solving tool, however it can also be used for any product development process, including software development.
-The 4S of the fishbone represent suppliers (or simply input sources), skills, surrounding (any surrounding factor, including real-estate or office space) and systems (including computer systems).
+The 4S fishbone diagram (example above) is a standard manufacturing and industrial problem-solving tool, however, it can also be used for any product development process, including software development.
+The 4S of the fishbone represent suppliers (or simply input sources), skills, surroundings (any surrounding factor, including real estate or office space), and systems (including computer systems).
 The advantage of this diagram is that it limits the attributes to 4 factors while trying to broadly capture all key attributes, which helps focus on the underlying problems without expanding into too many attributes or departments.

-The 8P fishbone is a typical enterprise fishbone which liberally allows expansion into 8 attributes, namely – price, product, people (employees and shareholders), place (or plant, in case of a physical factory or outlets), promotions (marketing), procedures, policies and processes.
+The 8P fishbone is a typical enterprise fishbone that liberally allows expansion into 8 attributes, namely – price, product, people (employees and shareholders), place (or plant, in case of a physical factory or outlets), promotions (marketing), procedures, policies, and processes.

 The 6M fishbone is a standard primarily set for manufacturing and rarely used outside of its intended scope.
-The 6 attributes are man (human resources), machine (including computer systems and enterprise software stack), measurements (company metrics), materials, method and mother nature (manufacturing and business environment).
+The 6 attributes are the man (human resources), machine (including computer systems and enterprise software stack), measurements (company metrics), materials, method, and mother nature (manufacturing and business environment).

 Below is a 6M fishbone diagram example: